-The FOEN uses several hydrological models for its forecasts.
-The water level and discharge forecasts are based on hydrological and meteorological data and hydrological models.
+The water level and discharge forecasts are based on hydrological and meteorological data and the hydrological model WaSiM.
 The quality of the hydrological forecasts is affected by various factors such as the size of the catchment and its hydrological complexity, and by the weather conditions.

 Hydrological models

 The FOEN has been using the FEWS (Flood Early Warning System) forecasting system for several years.
 FEWS is therefore the principal tool of the forecasters.
 It offers a program environment which processes management, validation and visualisation of the input data (e.g. measurements, numerical weather models) and the results (hydrological forecasts).
-The integrated hydrological models which compute the actual forecasts are initiated in FEWS.
-The FOEN uses four hydrological models:
+The integrated hydrological model WaSiM which computes the actual forecasts is initiated in FEWS.

 Quality of the hydrological forecasts